 Pigs have a great sense of smell, and in Europe and North America are used to find truffles – a delicious fungi that grows buried in ancient woodlands.

-Do you have any interesting or fun facts about pigs that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about pigs?
+Share them in the comments below!